 That being said, almost every civilization played some game that included ball and stick with variations in rules and form.
 One of the most popular and famous games was “Gowf,” as it was known in Scotland.
 On Scotland’s east coast, the game was played by the citizens of Leith, St. Andrews, and Aberdeen, and it has been raised to a great game that is loved and played by millions of people.

-Possible Golf Origins - Pre 14th Century Golf History
+Possible Golf Origins - Pre-14th Century Golf History

 Paganica from Ancient Rome

-Kolven from Netherlands
+Kolven from the Netherlands

 Chuiwan from Ancient China

 Another game with rules similar to modern golf is a Chuiwan (where “Chui” means hitting and ”wan” means small ball in Chinese), which was played in ancient China and it was described as a “game in which you hit a ball with a stick while walking.”
 The game dates back to 943 AD, during the Song Dynasty, and was the favorite game among palace maids and ordinary people.
 Even the emperors played it, and the imperial clubs were made of precious stones and gold.
 The game also became a competitive sport.
 Later, during the Oing dynasty, the game was rarely played.

 Cambuca from England

 There is also a record of a game similar to golf called Cambuca (a term of Celtic origin) played in England in the 12th century.
 Like Paganica, the game was played with a leather ball and a bent club.